LukasEggenberg/pizza-shop/README.txt

 This is my first project.
-And I love it.
+And I love it very much